China, Not Paper!

 Author: kath1960

 A lover of words who writes from the heart.
 Welcome to my site!
 I’m a refugee from the corporate world, a lover of books, dogs, and 1940’s/1950’s vintage clothing (not necessarily in that order!), a wife and a mom . . . and, oh yeah, a novelist!
-My first novel, a lighthearted romance set in the world of stand-up comedy, will be published by Moonshine Cove in April 2018.
+My first novel, a lighthearted romance set in the world of stand-up comedy, was published by Moonshine Cove in April 2018.
+My second novel, the story of a middle-aged woman's struggle to survive in the corporate world, will be published by Legacy Book Press in May 2024.